swooshie/smart-task-manager/README.md

 [Live App](https://smart-task-manager-ashy.vercel.app/)

-Smart Task Manager is a full-stack productivity application that combines task management, AI-assisted suggestions, and a location-aware messaging workflow.

-The project started as a distributed task manager with a `Next.js` frontend, `ASP.NET Core` backend, `MongoDB`, `Redis`, and a Python recommendation service.
-It was then extended for a Linq technical assessment into a context-aware assistant where iMessage acts as the action layer for tasks.
+Smart Task Manager is a full-stack productivity app with AI suggestions, task-linked places, and chat-based task actions.
+The current product uses a `Next.js` frontend, an `ASP.NET Core` API, `MongoDB`, `Redis`, and a Python recommendation service.
+Messaging is Telegram-first, with Linq retained as an optional text-based fallback.

+## Overview

-The result is a system where users can:
+The app is built around a simple idea:

 - manage tasks in the web app
-- interact with tasks through Linq-powered messaging
-- receive location-aware reminders when they are near a relevant saved place
-- complete or snooze those reminders directly from the chat thread

-## What It Demonstrates

-- full-stack application development
-- distributed backend architecture
-- JWT authentication and protected APIs
-- microservice integration
-- applied ML recommendations
-- webhook-based messaging workflows
-- location-aware reminder decisioning
-- product-focused UX thinking under real platform constraints

-## Current Product Story

-The web app is the control surface.
-Messaging is the low-friction action surface.

-Example flow:

-1. A user creates a task like `Groceries` with category `groceries`
-2. The user links their phone number to a Linq sandbox line
-3. The user saves a place like `Trader Joe's`
-4. A location event indicates the user is near that place
-5. The backend decides whether the reminder is relevant
-6. The user receives a message such as:
-   `You're near Trader Joe's and still have "Groceries" open.
-Reply DONE, SNOOZE 30, or LIST.`
-7. The user replies from the thread
-8. The task is updated in the app
+- optionally link a task to a place
+- keep messaging connected for quick actions
+- let the app send a contextual reminder when you are near that place
+- complete or snooze that task from chat

+This keeps the web app as the control surface and messaging as the action surface.

+## Core Features

+### Tasks

+- JWT-based auth
+- task CRUD
+- priorities, categories, due dates
+- active/completed task views
+- filtering and sorting

+### AI Suggestions

+- live task suggestions while typing
+- Python recommendation service using TF-IDF similarity
+- Redis-backed caching
+- graceful fallback if the recommender is unavailable

+### Places

+- reusable saved places
+- browser current-location capture
+- OpenStreetMap search
+- click-to-pin map selection
+- optional place category metadata

+### Location-Aware Reminders

+- tasks can be linked directly to a saved place
+- reminders are triggered only for tasks linked to the nearby place
+- multiple linked tasks at the same place are grouped into one reminder
+- supports `DONE <number>`, `DONE ALL`, `SNOOZE 30`, and `LIST`

+### Messaging

+- Telegram bot as the primary free channel
+- Linq-supported text/iMessage-style fallback
+- inbound command handling
+- outbound reminder sending
+- explicit provider-specific failure messages when Telegram or Linq is unavailable

+## Product Flow

+1. Link messaging in the app.
+2. Create a place such as `Office` or `Trader Joe's`.
+3. Create a task and enable `Location`.
+4. Attach that task to the saved place.
+5. Keep the dashboard open.
+6. The app checks location periodically while active.
+7. When you are near the linked place, a reminder is sent through chat.
+8. Reply from chat to complete or snooze the task.

+## Messaging Commands

+- `HELP`
+- `LIST`
+- `ADD <task>`
+- `DONE`
+- `DONE <number>`
+- `DONE ALL`
+- `DELETE <number>`
+- `SNOOZE 30`

+## How Location Works

+This version is web-first.

+- the app checks location while the dashboard is open and visible
+- it currently checks every 30 seconds
+- if the page is inactive or closed, those checks stop

+That is an intentional browser constraint.
+True background geofencing would require a native mobile app or deeper mobile platform support.

 ## Tech Stack